L.E.A.N. Principles Instead of a Diet Program

 - Little bites mean a lot.
 You may be surprised by how one indulgence a day, such as one chocolate chip cookie or five to ten potato chips, can add up to 10 pounds of extra fat in a year!
 These little bites provide little nutrition and a lot of unneeded fat and calories.
 Be particularly wary of foods that taste yummy but pack an alarming amount of fat, such as coffee cake, pie crust, hot dogs, doughnuts, and croissants.
 For some, trimming just one of these indulgences from the diet each day is all that is necessary to stay trim.
 As an alternative, make a trail mix of raw almonds, sunflower seeds, raisins, walnuts, dried papaya, and maybe even a few chocolate chips.
 This is something healthy to nibble on with just a touch of decadence to satisfy your sweet tooth.

-Dr. Sears’ L.E.A.N. program uses the principle of synergy.
-When you get all parts of the program working together, the whole is greater than the sum of its parts.
+Dr. Sears’ L.E.A.N. approach uses the principle of synergy.
+When you get all parts working together, the whole is greater than the sum of its parts.
 Sort of like 1 + 1 + 1 + 1 = 5, or maybe even 10!
 Once you implement the L.E.A.N. principles, it becomes self-motivating.
 You begin to feel so good that you want to do everything you can to perpetuate this feeling.
-The L.E.A.N. program can give you a physical and emotional boost that will help you avoid common pitfalls in a health journey, while contributing to the health and well-being of both you and your family.
+L.E.A.N. can give you a physical and emotional boost that will help you avoid common pitfalls in a health journey, while contributing to the health and well-being of both you and your family.